KMontero606/World_Weather_Analysis/README.md

 <img width="1126" alt="WeatherPy_vacation_map" src="https://user-images.githubusercontent.com/106962921/179471441-78b30ff1-c112-4044-a1bc-3f139ae5bb1c.png">

-### Deliverable 3: Create a Travel Itenarary Map
+### Deliverable 3: Create a Travel Itenerary Map
-Using Google Directions Platform, an API call was performed to create an itenarary map based on four chosen cities within the same country by the end user's weather preferences.
-The itenarary map also shows corresponding hotels for each destination chosen.
+Using Google Directions Platform, an API call was performed to create an itenerary map based on four chosen cities within the same country by the end user's weather preferences.
+The itenerary map also shows corresponding hotels for each destination chosen.

 <img width="1127" alt="WeatherPy_travel_map" src="https://user-images.githubusercontent.com/106962921/179471653-cbd1b638-d442-4a4c-8502-a0f1a1f9e4b8.png">